-Young people who want to shape the Island’s politics are being called upon to apply to become a member of Jersey’s Youth Parliament.
+Young people with a keen interest in politics are being given the opportunity to apply to become a member of Jersey's Youth Parliament.

 Lisa Mansell, Senior Youth Worker who has helped set up Jersey Youth Parliament, said: "The Jersey Youth Parliament aims to give young people a real opportunity to make a difference in the Island.